fivequarters/fusebit.io/src/_blog/_posts/node-fetch.md

 ## How do you get it?

-You will be able to run `node --experimental-fetch` and then use the `fetch()` global without needing any additional modules when the feature ships.
-We will update this post and share via [@fusebito](https://twitter.com/fusebitio) when Node.js 17.5 ships or a nightly build is available, so follow us for updates.
+First, be sure to [update to Node 17.5](https://nodejs.org/dist/v17.5.0/) and run it using the `--experimental-fetch` flag.
+You can then use the `fetch()` global without needing any additional modules!
+We will update this post and share via [@fusebito](https://twitter.com/fusebitio) when this experimental feature graduates and becomes available without a flag.